remix-run/react-router/docs/start/data-loading.md

 ## Server Data Loading

-When server rendering, the `loader` export is used to fetch data on the server for both initial page loads and client navigations through an automatic `fetch` by React Router in the browser.
+When server rendering, the `loader` method is used to fetch data on the server for both initial page loads and client navigations through an automatic `fetch` by React Router in the browser.

 ```tsx filename=app/product.tsx
 // route("products/:pid", "./product.tsx");